 Tenille Roberts was keen to pursue a career as a teacher and submitted her initial course preference list accordingly.
 ‘Originally I had courses from lots of universities for primary school teaching,’ she says.

 But an unexpected ATAR resulted in her refining her preferences.
 ‘I changed my preferences because my ATAR was not as high as I thought it would be, so I put in more courses as a back-up plan.’

 Tenille stuck with her goal to get in to teaching, listing Deakin’s primary teaching course as her number one preference.
 But as she ultimately ‘really wanted to get in to Deakin’, she took the advice she received from Deakin staff at an event during the Change of Preference period to maximise her options.
 She included five other Deakin courses in areas ranging from arts to psychology to forensic science, as well as two TAFE courses that could have acted as pathways to her chosen teaching course.

 In the end, Tenille received and accepted an offer for her first preference – Deakin’s Bachelor of Education (Primary) – and hasn’t looked back.

-Believe in your potential: preference Deakin #1 to secure your future today.
+When changing your preferences, believe in your potential, because we do.
+Preference Deakin #1 to secure your future today.